 Outdoor weddings might call for extra umbrellas.
 Fall weddings might require extra tents set up so guests can run for cover in case it rains.

 Getting your make-up done with the rest of the bridal party?
 Add extra time – just in case.

 If you have seen our article on creating a wedding timeline, it will help to have a “padding” or “transition time” to give yourself that “relaxed” state to get from one activity to another.
 This also applies to your guests.
 Remember we mentioned having wedding activities and entertainment?

 5. Not-so Creative Photographers

 We understand that wedding photographers can get pretty expensive.
 This might be one of the most expensive wedding services (not just products!)

-But there is a reason why wedding photographers are not just a service or a wedding vendor.
+But there is a reason why wedding photographers are not just a service or a wedding vendors.
 They are a major investment.

 If you read our articles, you know how we always advise investing in a great photographer.
 No matter how “low budget” you feel like your wedding has to be, an amazing wedding photographer will immortalize your wedding day, and they can make it look like a million dollars!

 Because they are not just taking photos but also curating and finding moments to capture, it takes a certain level of expertise and creativity.
 Not just any person with a camera.

 Sure, there are many affordable options, and they might be a great decision because it fits the wedding budget.
 But your wedding photographer holds the key to the memories that you will commemorate forever.
 They are documentarians, and also magicians!